-In this paper, we propose a novel classification scheme for the MSTAR data using the AdaBoost algorithm.
-AdaBoost is originally designed for a binary problem.
-To categorize multiple types of vehicles in the MSTAR database, we first employ the error-correcting output codes (ECOC) method to decompose the multiclass problem into a set of binary sub-problems.
+AdaBoost is originally designed for a binary classification problem.
+To categorize multiple types of vehicles in the MSTAR database, we first employ the error-correcting output codes (ECOC) method [13], to decompose the multiclass problem into a set of binary sub-problems.
 We refer to this decomposition as coding scheme, where each class is labeled with a code word.
-Then, for each binary problem, we build a binary classifier by using AdaBoost with the radial basis function (RBF) networks as the base learner.
+Then, for each binary problem, we build a binary classifier by using AdaBoost with the radial basis function (RBF) network [14] as the base learner.
 When presented an unseen sample, each binary classifier produces a bit in a code word, which is then classified measuring the distance of that code word from the code words in the dictionary specified by the coding scheme.
 The experimental results, reported herein, show that the outlined classification system, without any preprocessing of the MSTAR data, achieves comparable performance to that of systems utilizing sophisticated pose estimators.
 This means that our SAR ATR system can be implemented for the applications with stringent real-time constraints, where estimation of target poses is computationally prohibitive.

-The performance of the outlined system can be further improved by accounting for the randomly distributed poses of SAR image chips.
+The performance of the outlined system can be further improved by accounting for the randomly distributed poses of SAR image chips, ranging from 0° to 360°.
 We propose a pose estimation algorithm, whereby all targets are rotated to the same aspect angle.
 Although our pose estimation algorithm is quite accurate, it may fail when a target is severely shadowed and/or distorted.
-To compensate for the occasional pose estimation error, we extract two sets of image features to represent the MSTAR image chips.
+To compensate for the occasional pose estimation error, we represent MSTAR images by two sets of image features.
 The first set, called raw features, represent pixel values of the original image chips that are not pre-processed.
 The second set of features, called fine features, comprises magnitudes of two-dimensional DFT coefficients computed on the aligned image chips, which are rotated to the same aspect angle by the pose estimator.
 Here, it is necessary to design an efficient data fusion method for combining the two highly correlated feature sets.
 Again, AdaBoost lends itself as a natural solution.
-Essentially, we utilize AdaBoost to choose the "better" feature set in each training iteration, such that the final ensemble classifier is optimized over the two feature sets.
+Essentially, we utilize AdaBoost to choose a "better" feature sets in each training iteration, such that the final ensemble classifier is optimized over the two feature sets.
 The resulting classification system, which incorporates the information from the pose estimator, can correctly classify 1360 out of 1365 testing samples, which, to our knowledge, is the best result ever reported in the literature.